Joystream/joystream/node/README.md

 cargo test --all
 ```

-Running full suite of checks.. tests, formatting and linting:
+Running full suite of checks, tests, formatting and linting:

 ```bash
 yarn cargo-checks